 Get facts about poverty in Rwanda and learn how we empower its people to work their way out of poverty and build a safety net for the future.

 Since the countrywide genocide in 1994, in which deaths were estimated to be as high as 20 percent of the population, Rwanda has been in the process of rebuilding itself economically, socially and spiritually.
-Though the country has made some remarkable advances in the intervening years, 44.9 percent of Rwandans live below the poverty line.
-Microfinance remains an essential part of the solution to end Rwanda’s crushing poverty.
+Though the country has made some remarkable advances in the intervening years, 45% of Rwandans live below the poverty line.
+The provision of financial services remains an essential part of the solution to end Rwanda’s crushing poverty.

-Transformational Training: In addition to financial inclusion with a broad range of customised products and services, the bank delivers life-changing information through its Holistic Life Improvement modules.
-These 60 modules cover three broad subjects, including business management, household finance and health management.
+Transformational Training: In addition to providing access to financial services with a broad range of customised products and services, we offer life-changing training that cover three broad subjects, including business management, household finance and health management.